 But muscles are usually referred to as upper and lower muscles.
 The upper part of the chest consists of clavicular muscles, whereas the lower part consists of the sternocostal and abdominal head.

 The primary function of the pectoralis major is to bring arms across the chest.
-You can use different workloads to train the upper and lower part of the chest using different angles and lifts.
+Using different angles and lifts, you can use different workloads to train the upper and lower part of the chest.

 Exercises to build chest muscles

-When you look at a depth of bodybuilding, you will find different lifts to build muscles in different parts of the body.
+When you look at the depth of bodybuilding, you will find different lifts to build muscles in different body parts.
 Some of the excellent lifts to build chest muscles includes: